EDGAR Materials and Resources

 Application of Required Grant Documents

-The regulations are incorporated in two documents that are part of TEA's standard grant application:
+The regulations are incorporated in the general and fiscal guidelines and the provisions and assurances that are part of TEA's standard grant application:

 TEA Grantee Guidance